Single Tooth Dental Implant

-When replacing a tooth, the use of a single tooth dental implant is one of the first options that Dental Partners of Boston will investigate.
-Under the right circumstances, their ability to restore look and function are second to none.
+When replacing a tooth, the use of a single-tooth dental implant is one of the first options that Dental Partners of Boston investigate.
+Under the right circumstances, their ability to restore look and function is second to none.
 Millions of teeth are replaced using this method every year, giving patients the incentive to start smiling once more.

 Schedule an Appointment

 The placement of dental implants is a surgical procedure best performed by a periodontist.
-Periodontal education includes specific training with dental implants, allowing placement with care and precision that will provide the best chance for the implant’s successful integration.
+Periodontal education includes specific training for dental implants to provide the best chance for the implant’s successful integration.

-After initial exams to determine where the implant must be placed and ensure you have sufficient bone mass to support it, we will place a small metal fixture in your upper or lower jaw in the space normally occupied by the roots of the missing teeth.
+After initial exams to ensure you have sufficient bone mass to support the implant, we will place a small metal fixture in your jaw in the space normally occupied by the roots of the missing teeth.
 This fixture can support a single dental crown, a bridge to replace multiple teeth, or a fastening for dentures.

-- A dental consultation is used to assess your mouth.
-This includes looking at the gap that is to be filled or the tooth that is to be extracted due to irreparable damage.
-Various measurements will be taken alongside x-rays and discussions into how the problem surfaced.
+- A dental consultation to assess your mouth.
+This includes looking at the gap to be filled or the tooth that is to be extracted due to irreparable damage.
+Various measurements are taken alongside x-rays and discussions into how the problem surfaced.

 - Extractions and bone grafts are completed in preparation for the prosthetic tooth that is to be used.
 While extractions won’t delay the process, the need for bone graft treatments could result in a 3 to 6-month delay as the jawbone and gumline need time to heal.

-- Dental implant posts are fitted into the gum, and potentially covered.
-Whichever option is taken, it’s likely that the prosthetic teeth will require a recovery time of 4 to 6 months before they have fully integrated with the mouth.
-A further appointment may be needed to uncover posts that have been covered.
+- Dental implant posts are fitted into the gum.
+The implant requires a recovery time of 4 to 6 months before fully integrating with the mouth.

-- Finally, crowns are received from the lab and fitted onto the false tooth root posts.
-In some cases, further adjustments may be required to confirm that the aesthetic of the prosthetic tooth matches the mouth and the function provides the desired comfort levels.
+- Finally, crowns are received from the lab and fitted onto the implant.
+In some cases, further adjustments are needed to confirm that the crown matches the rest of the teeth and that the function provides the desired comfort levels.

 Aftercare For a Single Tooth Implant

-It can take a few days to acclimatize to the new prosthetic tooth, but we advise booking an additional check-up if the dental implant continues to cause discomfort beyond a fortnight as minor adjustments may be needed.
+It can take a few days to acclimatize to the new prosthetic tooth, but we advise scheduling a check-up if the dental implant continues to cause discomfort beyond two weeks as minor adjustments may be needed.
 Mouth sores and other symptoms should not be ignored.